- Send with Email

 The agency consults and cooperates with the EP primarily through its committees, in particular the Committee on Civil Liberties, Justice and Home Affairs (LIBE).
 FRA participates in committee meetings, hearings and public seminars, where it provides fundamental rights expertise to assist ongoing policy and legislative debates.
 It responds to queries by members and staffers at the EP, and also presents the findings of its research to relevant Intergroups, such as the Intergroup on LGBT rights, Disability or Anti-Racism and Diversity.

-For more information about how the agency supports the work of the European Parliament see the following interview with Juan Fernando López Aguilar, Chair of the European Parliament’s LIBE committee.
+For more information about how the agency supports the work of the European Parliament see the following interview with Juan Fernando López Aguilar, former Chair of the European Parliament’s LIBE committee.

 The EP can make a specific request for a FRA Opinion concerning a legislative proposal from the Commission or positions taken by the EU institutions in the course of the legislative procedure.
 For example, FRA delivered an Opinion on the draft Directive regarding the European Investigation Order and an Opinion on the proposed EU law on the property consequences of registered international partnerships in response to requests from the EP.